esl/chirp_cockroach/README.md

 - Image of the phoenix app will be built
 - Images needed for CockroachDB will be pulled
 - Skaffold will use *-deployment.yaml files to create pods in the local cluster.
-- when running `scaffold dev` command Skaffold will watch files for changes and if such change occurs application will be rebuilt and redeployed to the local cluster
+- when running `scaffold dev` command Skaffold will watch files for changes and if such a change occurs application will be rebuilt and redeployed to the local cluster

 It's also possible to use Skaffold for [CI/CD with GitLab](https://skaffold.dev/docs/tutorials/ci_cd/)